ShprAlex/SproutLife/readme/README_DRAFT.md

 Sprout Life is an evolutionary model that exhibits continuous growth in complexity.
 Our implementation builds on Conway’s Game of Life.
 GOL is famous for giving rise to self-organizing patterns with lifelike behaviors.
 We take this emergence a step further.
 Sprout Life treats patterns like organisms and allows them to reproduce, mutate, and evolve.

 From their evolution we can see that there is a trade-off between individual benefit and collective stability.
-Paradoxically, it turns out that greater reproductive ability and longer lifespan do not always help an organism and its descendants to flourish.
+Paradoxically, it turns out that greater reproductive ability and longer lifespan do not always help an organism and its descendants to thrive.

 [![Download and Run](https://github.com/ShprAlex/SproutLife/blob/master/readme/download.png)](https://github.com/ShprAlex/SproutLife/raw/master/lib/SproutLife.jar)